ffardo/go-event-vision/README.md

 This project is a work in progress and there is no tagged release yet.
 The following requirements and features are planned

 * Full test coverage
-* Additional formats such as Prophesee
+* Full support to Prophesee DAT format
-* Additional dataset support such as N-Cars and DDD17
+* Additional dataset support such as DDD17
 * Feature extraction algorithms such as HATs